General Prologue to The Canterbury Tales

 may be one and the same).
 The Wife of Bath is filthy rich!
 At church on

-Sunday she is furious if someone else deigns to approach the
+Sundays she is furious if someone else deigns to approach the

 offertory before she does!